Why there is no legal basis for India’s crackdown on pro-Palestine protests

 Katarki did not mince his words.
 “These police crackdowns are an intimidation tactic,” he said.
 “These are high-handed acts to deter people from protesting.”

-Gopal said, “What is driving this crackdown is the Islamophobia which leads people into seeing what is happening in Gaza as a legitimate crackdown on terrorism rather than as a military action against innocent civilans that is prohibited by international law.”
+Gopal said, “What is driving this crackdown is the Islamophobia which leads people into seeing what is happening in Gaza as a legitimate crackdown on terrorism rather than as a military action against innocent civilians that is prohibited by international law.”

 Katarki asked, “Pro-Palestine protests are happening across the world, so why can’t Indians hold such protests?”